 Preview

-Using 3D printing techniques to make Truchet tilings based on font shapes.
+Using 3D printing techniques to make Truchet tilings.

-That’s how I ended up deep in the world of Truchet tiles.
-A Truchet tile is simple in concept: Take a square, draw a curve connecting the midpoints of two of its sides, and you have one tile.
-Rotate it, flip it, combine it with its neighbours, and suddenly simple geometry produces something that looks almost organic, flowing and knotted in ways that feel like they shouldn’t be possible from such a constrained set of moves.
+To keep things simple, I decided I wanted to step into the world of Truchet tilings.
+A Truchet tile is simple in concept: Take a square, draw two curves connecting the midpoints of its sides.
+Then, rotate it, combine it with its neighbours, and suddenly the simple geometry produces something that looks almost organic, flowing and knotted in ways that feel like they shouldn’t be possible from such a constrained set of moves.
 The mathematician Sébastien Truchet described the idea in 1704, and people have been doing fun things with it ever since.

 It’s early days.
 We don’t even have our studio set up yet.
 But the direction is clear, and I’m excited enough about it that I wanted to share it before I’d worked out all the details.
 Stick around.